SkoolNotes/Taproot/2020ENG201/KBhENG201HODEssayPlanning.md

 - Charm is an energy source
 - Its up to the enchanter — "Kurtz" — to channel it

-*Through tracking the motif of Kurtz's — and, to a lesser extent, Marlow's — interaction with enchantment in the _Heart of Darkness_, the Conrad warns of the potentially crippling effect of the misguided exploitation of the "charm" that exists within the African lands by Europeans.*
+*Through tracking the motif of Kurtz's — and, to a lesser extent, Marlow's — interaction with enchantment and its subsequent effect to the characters in the _Heart of Darkness_, the Conrad warns of the potentially crippling effect of the misguided exploitation of the "charm" that exists within the African lands by Europeans.*